 4. The FOIA Improvement Act of 2016 requires additional notification to requesters about the services provided by the agency's FOIA Public Liaison.
-Please provide an estimate of the number of times requesters sought assistance from your agency's FOIA Public Liaison during FY 2018 (please provide a total number or an estimate of the number).
+Please provide an estimate of the number of times requesters sought assistance from your agency's FOIA Public Liaison during FY 2019 (please provide a total number or an estimate of the number).

-Answer: No requestor sought assistance from NEH's FOIA Public Liaison during FY 2018.
+Answer: No requestor sought assistance from NEH's FOIA Public Liaison during FY 2019.
+(NEH notifies requestors about the services provided by the agency's FOIA Public Liaison both on the agency website and in its individual response letters.)

-5. Please describe the best practices used to ensure that your FOIA system operates efficiently and effectively and any challenges your agency faces in this area.
+- 5. Optional Please describe: - Best practices used to ensure that your FOIA system operates efficiently and effectively - Any challenges your agency faces in this area